Surgical Management of a Colloid Cyst of third ventricle

 1. What is the main difference between a neurologist and a neurosurgeon?

-2. When should I see a neurologist first?
+2. Should I see a neurologist or neurosurgeon for back pain?

 In this blog, we are throwing some lights on “Neuro Endovascular Coiling”.
 You will get to know all those important details of Neuro Endovascular coiling that will help you take better decisions about discussing the risks and benefits of aneurysm coiling procedures with a Neurosurgeon in Bangalore.